Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Introduction

+We show that the confidence sets developed in this paper may enjoy polynomial convergence rates of coverage errors in mildly ill-posed, and some severely ill-posed, cases.
+An appealing feature of Tikhonov's and more general spectral regularizations is that the estimator is always well-defined in finite samples and converges to the best approximation to the structural parameter under various identification failures, see \cite{florens2011identification} and \cite{babiiflorens2016b}.

+The theoretical validity of a uniform confidence set relies on uniform convergence rates of the corresponding estimator. \cite{gagliardini2012tikhonov} obtain uniform convergence rates for the Tikhonov-regularized minimum distance estimator relying on the Sobolev embedding. \cite{chen2018optimal} show that the sieve nonparametric IV estimator can attain optimal asymptotic uniform convergence rates under a somewhat different set of assumptions. \cite{babiiflorens2016b} derive \textit{non-asymptotic} $L_2$ and uniform risk bounds for more general spectrally regularized estimators not tied to a particular estimator of the conditional mean function and show that it is possible to attain polynomial convergence rates in some severely ill-posed cases.\footnote{The minimax-optimal uniform convergence rates in the severely ill-posed case are logarithmically slow, see \cite{chen2018optimal}.
+However, in the more restricted smoothness class, when the estimated function can be described by the finite number of generalized Fourier coefficients, or more generally if its smoothness matches the ill-posedness of the operator, one can achieve faster polynomial uniform convergence rates.}

-Lastly, some pointwise inferential results are available for spectral cut-off estimators when the ill-posed operator is known and is not estimated from the data, see \cite{carrasco2011spectral}, \cite{gautier2013nonparametric}, and \cite{florenshorowitzkeielgom2016}.
-In this paper I consider more realistic setting of the nonparametric IV and functional regressions, when the operator is not known and is estimated from the data.
-Meanwhile \cite{cardot2007clt} provide results on the asymptotic normality of linear functionals, which solves the prediction problem for functional regression models.
-Lastly, \cite{carrasco2013asymptotic} study asymptotic normality under the $L_2$ norm for a fixed value of the regularization parameter $\alpha_n$.
+Some pointwise inferential results are available for spectral cut-off estimators when the ill-posed operator is known and is not estimated from the data, see \cite{carrasco2011spectral}, \cite{gagliardini2012nonparametric}, \cite{gautier2013nonparametric}, and \cite{florenshorowitzkeielgom2016}.
+At the same time, \cite{chen2015sieve} provide pointwise inference and bootstrap confidence bands for conditional moment restriction models treated with a sieve approach and nesting the NPIV model as a special case. \cite{cardot2007clt} provide results on the asymptotic normality of linear functionals, which solves the prediction problem for functional regression models.
+Lastly, \cite{carrasco2013asymptotic} study asymptotic normality of inner products for Tikhonov estimators.